hugos/hugos/README.md

 - 🔭 I’m currently working on a **A fully functional e-commerce store made with React, and GraphQL on backend**

 - 🌱 I’m currently improving **My backend knowledge.
-And also my neovim configuration (ugh, I'm becoming one of those 🤓)**
+And also my neovim configuration**

 - 📝 I sometimes write articles on [dev.to/hugos](https://dev.to/hugos)